 This section contains definitions in the Low Voltage Electrical Safety Orders.
-The addition of the following definitions is necessary to add clarity to the regulations since these definitions are used in the body of the safety orders:
+The addition of the following definitions adds clarity to the regulations since these definitions are used in the body of the safety orders:

 - Barricade.
 This term is used in Section 2320.2(a)(7). - Cable Sheath.
 This term is used in Article 49.
 Flexible Cords and Cables. - Circuit.
 This term is used in many sections of the Electrical Safety Orders. - Competent Supervision.
 This term is proposed to replace the term "responsible supervision" used in Section 2320.2.
 Energized Equipment or Systems.
 The definition of competent supervision provides more clarity than the term responsible supervision. - Current-Carrying Part.
 This term is added to be commensurate with the federal standard.
-The term non-current carrying part is used in Sections 2320.11 and 2940.11. - Qualified Electrical Worker.
-This term is used in the definition of "minimum approach distance".
+The term non-current carrying part is used in Sections 2320.11 and 2940.11. - Minimum Approach Distance.
+This term is used in Section 2320.2. - Qualified Electrical Worker.
+This term is used in the definition of "minimum approach distance". - Qualified Line Clearance Tree Trimmer.
+This term is used in Section 2320.2. - Qualified Tree Worker.
+This term is used in Sections 2320.2 and 3420(b).